 - The number of data entries – each of them requires some time to find.
 An average lead that CIENCE finds for our clients has 17 data entries.
 Some have less.
 In such a case, the sales researcher will spend less time looking for information.

 Lead Capture and Storing

-Anyway, this means that by the end of the month, for each SDR you’ll have approximately 1000 leads and thus 17,000 entries of data (+ you’ll need to keep track of the person’s actions, interactions with you, their status in your pipeline, etc.).
+Anyway, this means that by the end of the month, for each SDR, you’ll have approximately 1000 sales leads and thus 17,000 entries of data (+ you’ll need to keep track of the person’s actions, interactions with you, their status in your pipeline, etc.).

 Our suggestion here is as follows:

-- A researcher should put down all leads in one single table unless you have different campaigns (in this case use the same document but different sheets).
-Google Spreadsheets are good because they can be easily shared.
+- A researcher should put down all leads in one single table unless you have different campaigns (in this case, use the same document but different sheets).
+Google Spreadsheets are useful because they can be easily shared.

 - SDR can use the same spreadsheet for his or her work and create reporting on its basis (unless your CRM allows you to create the reporting on your campaign).

 - You need to download leads into CRM to track the actions of each lead.

 - The converted leads will then be easily “passed” to the sales manager, who can then escort the prospect to the purchase stage of the funnel (as well as upsell).